 Wonderful.
 Simply wonderful.

-I doff my cap to Mr Honda.
+I doff my cap.
 This is why advertising does indeed remain vital, energising, exciting, thought-provoking and, above all, full to the point of bursting with creative potential.

 Difficult is indeed worth doing.